Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group supercohomology theory: Constructions and classifications for FSPT states in 3D

-Until now, the construction in 3D is very similar to the 2D case.
+Until now, the construction in 3D has been very similar to the 2D case.
 However, there is a very crucial difference.
 Although both the lattices before and after the Pachner move have \emph{local} Kasteleyn properties, the Kasteleyn orientation for larger loops may be broken.
 Consider for example the case in \fig{fig:2-3move}.
-If we consider that the large loop consists of links $\langle012\rangle$, $\langle123\rangle$ and $\langle124\rangle$ (and the new resolved links between them) on the left lattice $\tcP$, and links $\langle012\rangle$ and $\langle124\rangle$ (and the new resolved links between them) on the right lattice $\tcP'$, the Kasteleyn properties are the same (all 5 links on $\tcP$ and 3 links on $\tcP'$ have up direction).
-On the other hand, if we consider that the large loop consists of links $\langle012\rangle$, $\langle123\rangle$ and $\langle234\rangle$ on the left lattice $\tcP$, and links $\langle012\rangle$, $\langle024\rangle$ and $\langle234\rangle$ on the right lattice $\tcP'$, the Kasteleyn properties are changed (all 5 links on $\tcP$ have up direction, but only 2 of 5 links on $\tcP'$ have up direction).
-In next subsection, we will systematically analyze the Kasteleyn properties of loops under Pachner moves.
-After decorating Majorana fermions, we will known the Majorana fermion parity changes which are very important in constructing legitimate fermionic states.
+If we consider that the large loop consists of links $\langle012\rangle$, $\langle123\rangle$, and $\langle124\rangle$ (and the newly resolved links between them) on the left lattice $\tcP$ and links $\langle012\rangle$, and $\langle124\rangle$ (and the newly resolved links between them) on the right lattice $\tcP'$, the Kasteleyn properties are the same (all five links on $\tcP$ and three links on $\tcP'$ have an up direction).
+On the other hand, if we consider that the large loop consists of links $\langle012\rangle$, $\langle123\rangle$, and $\langle234\rangle$ on the left lattice $\tcP$ and links $\langle012\rangle$, $\langle024\rangle$, and $\langle234\rangle$ on the right lattice $\tcP'$, the Kasteleyn properties are changed (all five links on $\tcP$ have an up direction, but only two of five links on $\tcP'$ have an up direction).
+In the next subsection, we systematically analyze the Kasteleyn properties of loops under Pachner moves.
+After decorating Majorana fermions, we see that the Majorana fermion parity changes, which is crucial in constructing legitimate FSPT states.